Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Validation with human subjects

 \subsection{Validation results}

 We recruited 1,101 adult participants via the platform Prolific, all of whom reported proficiency in English (female=538, male=563; age range = 18--90, mean age = $36\pm12$).
+Participants were compensated at a rate of \$20 per hour.
 As hypothesised, participants in the high-frequency condition showed significantly higher average anthropomorphic perceptions than those in the low-frequency condition, as assessed by both explicit and implicit measures.
 For the survey, we averaged the four survey questions for each participant (for scores on each question, see Appendix~\ref{sec:d}, Table~\ref{tab:a6}).
 As expected, a Mann-Whitney U test revealed a difference between the high-frequency ($N=565$) and low-frequency conditions ($N =536$) with the high-frequency group showing higher average survey scores indicating greater anthropomorphic perceptions ($U=213636$, $p<0.001$, Rank-Biserial Correlation of $r=0.411$).
 The mean survey score was 14.9\% higher in the high-frequency condition than in the low-frequency condition (4 and 3.25 respectively, on a 5-point scale).
 For the second measure, AnthroScore, a Mann-Whitney U test similarly revealed a difference between the two conditions ($U=158699$, $p < 0.05$).
-Participants in the high-frequency condition, at a median, were 33\% more likely than participants in the low-frequency condition to implicitly frame the system as human than non-human in their descriptions (4$\times$ and 3$\times$ more likely, respectively).\footnote{The standard deviation of the AnthroScore metric was found to be substantially larger than the mean (or median).
-Thus, we report the median as a more robust measure of central tendency in the presence of skewed data.} These results confirm that our simulation-based, automated evaluation tracks anthropomorphic behaviours which indeed contribute to real users’ anthropomorphic perceptions following interactions with AI systems.
+Participants in the high-frequency condition, at a median, were 33\% more likely than participants in the low-frequency condition to implicitly frame the system as human than non-human in their descriptions (4$\times$ and 3$\times$ more likely, respectively).
+These results confirm that our simulation-based, automated evaluation tracks anthropomorphic behaviours which indeed contribute to real users’ anthropomorphic perceptions following interactions with AI systems.